aaronjasso/How_to_use_Femap_Scripts/README.md

 #### User Tools Notes
 1. Femap will recognize the following file extensions and display them in the drop-down menu:  `*.exe`, `*.com`, `*.pif`, `*.bat`, `*.cmd`, `*.pro`, `*.prg`, and `*.bas.`
+2. The _Add Tools..._ option in the drop-down menu allows you to easily add a saved script to the User Tools directory you defined.
+When you click this option and navigate to a file, Femap will copy that file into your User Tools directory.
+3. Much more information about the tools directory can be found in the Femap Help: Home > Commands > 7.
+Modeling Tools > 7.3 Tools, Toolbars... > 7.3.1 Standard Toolbars > 7.3.1.22 Tools, Toolbars, Custom and User Tools